ajitgoel/Notes/InterviewQuestions/Git/Git-Notes.md

 => **==How can you copy a commit made in one branch to another (e.g. a hot fix commit from released branch to current development branch)?==**

-You need to use the `cherry-pick` command.
+==You need to use the `cherry-pick` command.
 It provides the possibility to play back an existing commit to your current location/branch.
-So you need to switch to the target branch (e.g. `git checkout development`) and call `git cherry-pick {hash of that commit}`.
+So you need to switch to the target branch (e.g. `git checkout development`) and call `git cherry-pick {hash of that commit}`.==

 In spite of applying the same changes, it will be a new commit with a new hash because the changes are applied to a different destination.